How to ride downwind in kiteboarding

 Downwind sailing appears less complex than it actually is.

 The idea that you should just let the kite pull you in a straight line is too idyllic.
-You've got to do more than that to keep it flying high and off of the water.
+You must do more than that to keep it flying high and off the water.

 Going downwind requires extra work from the rider.
 You need to generate more pull and keep the speed up by working the kite and edging the board.